Giulio-Giulio/MeaningRepresentations/paper/notes.md

 - Sentence skimming
   - propbank frames do not include named entities
   - extract topical lemmas from question.
 Extact lemmas from sentences.
 Take sentences where the intersection of their lemmas with the question's (initially we wanted to do with propbank concept frames)
-  - lemmatization does not account for inter-grammatical-class morphology (invent -> inventor / invention), synonyms and anaphora on pronouns
+  - lemmatization does not account for inter-grammatical-class morphology (invent -> inventor / invention - Italy -> Italian), synonyms and anaphora on pronouns
   - multi-word expressions

+1. Introduction